Process payments quickly and securely in the cloud with Bacs-approved direct debit software.

 Late payment is the bane of many a small business.
 Many companies experience cash flow problems, are forced to dip into overdraft facilities and impact on profit growth potential.

-Whilst we should all aim to build a culture of good payment practice in our organisations by supporting faster settlement of invoices, by following the approaches outlined above will enable you to start addressing the most common reasons why companies are not paying you on time.
+Whilst we should all aim to build a culture of good payment practice in our organisations by supporting the faster settlement of invoices, by following the approaches outlined above will enable you to start addressing the most common reasons why companies are not paying you on time.

 Finally, don’t be afraid to turn business down from habitual late payees.
-Sometime it is better to walk away from bad business if it is going to cause you significant problems in getting paid on time.
+Sometimes it is better to walk away from bad business if it is going to cause you significant problems in getting paid on time.
 There are some customers it is just not worth having.

 If you would like to learn more about the research mentioned in this article, you can download a copy of the Bottomline 2019 Business Payment Barometer report.